ldebruijn/schema-scoring/README.md

 The final score is calculated using the following formula:

-`score = 100 - SUM(rule.weight * (rule.violations ^ 1.5))`
+`score = 100 * (1 - (SUM(rule.weight * (violations ^ 1.5)) / total_fields))`

 This formula ensures that a few violations will only slightly lower the score, but a larger number of violations will have a much more significant impact.
+The score is also normalized by the size of the schema, so that larger schemas are not unfairly penalized.

 ## Rules